SamanthaRaSchmidt/mp-bit-trees-maven/README.md

 **Acknowledgements**

-* Used the BinaryTree<T> class from the tree traversal lab as an outline for the BitTreeNode *
+* Used the BinaryTree<T> class from the tree traversal lab as an outline for the BitTreeNode
-*
+* Used eboard 25 (https://rebelsky.cs.grinnell.edu/Courses/CSC207/2024Fa/eboards/eboard25-1) for help in the BrailleAsciiTables
+* Used the MP 10 ASsignment page for some of the documentation lines of methods.

 **Instructions for use**

 Note: Currently not fully done!
-Only bitTreeNode and a non-working set/get are completely, but I felt bad submitting absolutely nothing so I figured I'd still submit, maybe get feedback and finish it on a redo.
+Only bitTreeNode and a non-working set/get are completely.
+Everything is still in a preliminary state and so the program cannot be run yet.
 ---

 This code may be found at <https://github.com/SamanthaRaSchmidt/mp-bit-trees-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-bit-trees-maven>.